 Many Arogya Sakhis may be uneducated and lack the wherewithal to handle a bank account, but they effortlessly wield diagnostic point-of-care health devices including blood pressure machines, glucometers, testing for hemoglobin and peak flow meter to undertake medical tests that are uploaded to the cloud through the mobile tablet.
 The tablet sheds light on the personal medical profile, history of medical conditions, test results and background information related to the individual’s health sourced through a door-to-door survey.

-They gather the necessary information and upload it on the cloud server using the tablet.
+They gather the necessary information and upload it to the cloud server using the tablet.
 The information collected includes a personal medical profile, history of medical conditions, test results and health background.

 Once the information is saved on the server, it can be accessed by a doctor located hundreds of miles away from the beneficiaries.